 The SMU Human Rights Fellowship (HRF) enables a small number of promising SMU students to develop the skills and leadership necessary to impact real world change.

 The HRF provides a year of in-depth mentorship to exceptional students as they target pressing human rights problems through social innovation projects of their own design.
 It is the most prestigious Human Rights honor offered at SMU.
 Any current SMU undergraduate or graduate student can become an HRF, although Human Rights majors and minors are especially encouraged to apply.

 Meet the Current SMU Human Rights Fellows!

 Averie is a fourth-year undergraduate majoring in Human Rights and Sociology and minoring in Law and Legal Reasoning (as a Pre-Law Scholar).
-She will produce a peer-constructed and peer-led sexual education video series, for and by women of color, using the YouTube platform.
+She is producing a peer-constructed and peer-led sexual education video series called Get SexEd!, for and by women of color, using the YouTube platform.

 Neha is a fourth-year undergraduate studying Human Rights and Marketing, and minoring in Advertising and Sociology with a nonprofit focus.
 She is developing a mobile application called Just Drive (now available on iOS and Android), which incentivizes safe driving and reduces texting on the road by providing rewards for use at local businesses.

-Sadiya is a fourth-year undergraduate majoring in Human Rights and International Studies (with a focus on Asia) and minoring in History and Women's and Gender Studies.
-She will build a discussion-action group for college students to explore intersections of religion and women's rights, culminating in a spring conference at SMU.
+Sadiya is a fourth-year undergraduate majoring in Human Rights and International Studies with a focus on Asia and minoring in History and Women's and Gender Studies.
+She is authoring a curriculum designed to educate young women in faith communities about issues of sexual assault prevention and advocacy.

 India is a third-year undergraduate majoring in Human Rights, International Studies, and Political Science.
-She will create a new SMU campus organization called Redefining Mental Illness (ReMI) to build awareness, provide resources, and facilitate dialogue on the topic of mental health as a human right.
+She is creating a new SMU campus organization called Redefining Mental Illness (ReMI) to build awareness, provide resources, and offers peer-to-peer support around the issue of mental health as a human right.

 Past SMU Human Rights Fellows